 ER-positive/HER2-negative tumors are the "most treatable" according to Dr. Partridge.
 More treatment options are available for women with this type of breast cancer, and outcomes from those treatments can be robust.
-However, results of NCCN reviews highlight that outcomes are worse for young women with ER-positive, HER2-negative tumors versus older women and even more so for those with luminal A tumors.
+However, results of NCCN reviews highlight that outcomes are worse for young women with ER-positive, tumors versus older women and even more so for those with luminal A tumors.
 So why do young women with ER-positive/HER2-negative tumors have poorer outcomes?

 Dr. Partridge proposed 3 broad hypotheses (which are not mutually exclusive) on why young women with ER-positive/HER2-negative breast cancer have poorer outcomes: